Plainview teen arrested for intoxication manslaughter after deadly crash - NewsBreak

 LUBBOCK, Texas— The gunshot victim from an incident Saturday afternoon was arrested on an outstanding warrant of aggravated assault from 2021, according to the Lubbock Police Department.
 According to a police report, the shooting took place in the 5600 block of Slide Road.
 LPD believed there were no injuries at the time of the call. […]

-LUBBOCK, Texas — An ambulance crash in South Lubbock left one person with moderate injuries on Wednesday, according to the Lubbock Police Department.
-LPD said the call came in around 5:15 p.m. to the intersection of 114th Street and Indiana Avenue.
-Officials with emergency medical services said the ambulance had a patient inside at the […]
+LUBBOCK, Texas — One person had moderate injuries after a second shooting in Lubbock Wednesday evening, according to the Lubbock Police Department.
+LPD said the call came in at 5:45 p.m. to the 5600 block of Brownfield Drive.
+This is a developing story.
+Check back for updates.

-Lubbock man accused of crashing into fence after trying to run over boyfriend

-LUBBOCK, Texas — A man was indicted for aggravated assault with a deadly weapon Tuesday and accused of trying to run over his boyfriend in late March, according to a Lubbock police report.
-David Garcia Jr., 23, was arrested March 18 in the 4800 block of Elgin Avenue, court records said.
-Police were originally called […]

 KFDA

-Note: Correction: This story has been corrected to reflect the correct name of the suspect.
-The story is on file with the News Director.
-AMARILLO, Texas (KAMR/KCIT) — The Amarillo Crime Stoppers has asked the public for help finding Nicholas Christopher Scott, wanted by the Randall County Sheriff’s Office for “Trafficking of Persons — Continuous.”
-The […]